dannagle/PacketSender/README.md

     packetsender --help
     Usage: packetsender [options] address port data
-    Packet Sender is a Network TCP and UDP Test Utility by Dan Nagle See https://PacketSender.com/ for more information.
+    Packet Sender is a Network UDP/TCP/SSL Test Utility by NagleCode See https://PacketSender.com/ for more information.

     Options: